 This setting takes job labels into account.

-Align all nested jobs on the sheet
+Align nested jobs on the sheet

-You can align nested jobs horizontally and vertically on the sheet, or you can center all jobs on the sheet.
-Bottom alignment is not available for roll media.
+You can align all nested jobs horizontally and vertically on the sheet, or you can center all jobs on the sheet.
+You can also align selected jobs relative to each other.